-Closing Costs for Home Sellers in 2019 [3 Options Compared]
+Typical Closing Costs for Sellers When Selling a Home in 2023 [3 Options Compared]

 In the United States, a homeowner has three main options to sell their home:

 In each type of sale there are costs to pay in order to finalize the transaction, but their amount is different for each selling method.
 So in what type of transaction does a home seller pay less and get more?
 The answer is not so simple, as not every transaction is the same even within one selling method.

 HouseCashin asked the experienced Realtor Kristina Morales to explain our readers all possible costs associated with each selling scenario, as well as other considerations when choosing the best course of action for selling a home.
 With Kristina’s help, we created the series of four video guides:

 - Cost of Selling a Home with a Realtor

 - Cost to Sell a Home by Owner